Mole Man: Ultimate Marvel

-An alternate universe variant of the Mole Man from Earth-1610 appears in Ultimate Fantastic Four.
+An alternate universe version of the Mole Man from Earth-1610 appears in Ultimate Fantastic Four.
 This version is Arthur Molekevic, a former Baxter Foundation scientist who genetically-engineered the Moloids.

 Ultimate Universe

-An alternate universe variant of the Mole Man from Earth-6160 appears in Ultimate Spider-Man (vol. 3).
+An alternate universe version of the Mole Man from Earth-6160 appears in Ultimate Spider-Man (vol. 3).
 This version is a lieutenant and friend of Wilson Fisk and a member of his Sinister Six who controls New York City's underground and Subterranea on his behalf.
 Additionally, Subterranea is implied to be a part of the Savage Land that was spared from the devastation that Roxxon caused.